Before your visit

 We are open to the public and offer free wi-fi and public access computers.
 We are located in College Park, Maryland on the 3rd floor of the American Center for Physics (ACP).
 If traveling by car, you may use ACP’s accessible visitor parking, and if traveling by Metro/train, you may ride the University of Maryland shuttle 109 from the College Park station to the American Center for Physics stop.

-Access to all unpublished collections requires an approved Access Application.
+Access to all unpublished collections requires an approved Item Request Form.
 A few of the collections have special limitations placed on their availability for examination and/or publication; these restrictions can be found in our catalog records and our staff is available to help guide you.
 Use of our collections is governed by our terms and restrictions.

 We strive to make our collections and materials accessible to all of our visitors.
 Our reading room is accessible via elevator, and our book stacks are accessible via elevator and staff assistance.
 Staff is available to assist researchers in locating and pulling library & archival materials from all collection areas.